lalalapotter/lalalapotter.github.io/_posts/2023-08-27-Langchain_Integrations.md

+---
+layout:     post
+title:      "Langchain Integrations for BigDL"
+subtitle:   " \"Hello World, Hello Blog\""
+date:       2023-08-27 21:00:00
+author:     "Potter"
+header-img: "img/post-bg-2015.jpg"
+catalog: true
+tags:
+    - LLM
+    - Tutorial
+---

-# Notebook 5: Langchain Integrations
+# Langchain Integrations

 [LangChain](https://python.langchain.com/docs/get_started/introduction.html) is a popular library for developing applications powered by language models.
 You can use LangChain with LLMs to build various interesting applications such as [Chatbot](https://github.com/intel-analytics/BigDL/blob/main/python/llm/example/langchain/transformers_int4/chat.py), [Document Q&A](https://github.com/intel-analytics/BigDL/blob/main/python/llm/example/langchain/transformers_int4/docqa.py), [voice assistant](https://github.com/intel-analytics/BigDL/blob/main/python/llm/example/langchain/transformers_int4/voiceassistant.py).
 BigDL-LLM provides LangChain integrations (i.e. LLM wrappers and embeddings) and you can use them the same way as [other LLM wrappers in LangChain](https://python.langchain.com/docs/integrations/llms/).

 This notebook goes over how to use langchain to interact with BigDL-LLM.

-## 5.1 Installation
+## Installation

 First of all, install BigDL-LLM in your prepared environment.
 For best practices of environment setup, refer to [Chapter 2]() in this tutorial.